Starfish Prime: Observations at Christchurch, New Zealand

-At the time of the Starfish Prime explosion, the physics department of the University of Canterbury, Christchurch, New Zealand, was operating an airglow photometer at a field station near Rolleston, twenty miles southeast of Christchurch.
-The photometer was designed and calibrated by Dr. I. Filosofo and others at the Illinois Institute of technology.
+At the time of the Starfish Prime explosion, the physics department of the University of Canterbury in New Zealand was operating an airglow photometer at a field station near Rolleston, 20 mi southeast of Christchurch.
+The photometer was designed and calibrated by Dr. I. Filosofo and others at the Illinois Institute of Technology.
 The airglow observation program was part of upper atmosphere research directed by Dr. C. Ellyett.

 On July 9, 1962, Samuel Neff and his wife Ruth Neff were at the Rolleston field station to operate the photometer and record any observations.
 Photometric results were published in the Journal of Geophysical Research Letters.

-Christchurch is on approximately the same longitude as Johnston Island, but is much further from the equator, consequently, the earth’s magnetic lines of force entering the atmosphere near Christchurch were assumed to be too far above Johnston Island for there to be much linkage between Christchurch and the explosion.
+Christchurch is on approximately the same longitude as Johnston Island, but is much farther from the equator; consequently, the earth's magnetic lines of force entering the atmosphere near Christchurch were assumed to be too far above Johnston Island for there to be much linkage between Christchurch and the explosion.
 This assumption proved to be false.

 Five to ten seconds after the explosion white auroral shafts were seen to emanate from the magnetic zenith.
 Within one minute these shafts had taken on a reddish tinge, and by 9:04 (GMT) the white structure was dominated by a red glow that covered most of the sky to the north and extended past the zenith to the south.
 The display of light was visible to the naked eye for about twelve minutes, though photometric values of intensity stayed above normal for more than an hour.